 Here’s more on the Pistons:

-- They lost in the first round to the Knicks last season following the worst season in franchise history.
-They certainly won’t just be happy to make the postseason this time around.
+• On the heels of the worst season in franchise history in 2023/24, Detroit lost in the first round to the Knicks last spring.
+While ’24/25 was considered a success based on their 30-win jump during the regular season, the Pistons certainly won’t just be happy to make the postseason this time around.
 They’re coming in as the No. 1 seed in the East with their sights set on the Finals.
 “Playoffs, man.
 We’re excited about it.
 Playoffs are on the mind,” Cade Cunningham said, per Patterson.
 “It’s been a great regular season.
 Now it’s time for the real fun.”

-- The multi-team trade that sent Jaden Ivey to the Bulls produced additional dividends for the franchise, Christian Romo of the Detroit Free Press notes.
-Not only did they acquire another key reserve in Kevin Huerter, they also wound up with a higher first-round pick this season.
-Detroit also received a pick swap from the Timberwolves that was protected 1-19.
-They’ll now have the No. 21 pick while Minnesota moves down to the No. 28 slot.
+• The three-team trade that sent Jaden Ivey to the Bulls produced additional dividends for the franchise, Christian Romo of the Detroit Free Press notes.
+Not only did the Pistons acquire another key reserve in Kevin Huerter, they also wound up with a higher first-round pick this season.
+As part of the deal, Detroit received a pick swap from the Timberwolves that was top-19 protected, so the team will now have the No. 21 overall pick while Minnesota moves down to the No. 28 slot.